-Spaces partners with Sega Joyopolis to open new VR attraction in Japan
+Spaces partners with Sega Joypolis to open new VR attraction in Japan

-Spaces has partnered with Sega’s Joyopolis location-based entertainment division to open a new VR attraction near the Shibuya train station in Tokyo, which is one of the busiest transit stations in the world.
+Spaces has partnered with Sega’s Joypolis location-based entertainment division to open a new VR attraction near the Shibuya train station in Tokyo, which is one of the busiest transit stations in the world.
 It opens on October 25.

 In August, Spaces opened its first virtual reality entertainment center in Orange County, California, featuring its flagship Terminator: Salvation-themed VR experience.